 To reach Himeji catch the JR Shinkansen from Shin-Osaka Station (keep in mind that you will need to get from Osaka Station to Shin-Osaka Station to catch the Shinkansen).
 The journey takes about 30-min.
 Otherwise, you could also take a Direct JR special rapid train from Osaka Station (one every 15-min) but this will take a little longer.
 Allow at least a 20-min walk from Himeji Station to the castle or alternatively catch a bus or taxi.
 You can also check out the official Himeji Castle website here.

-* Use coupon code ‘widescenes’ to receive 15% off all URTH/GOBE Filters products
+* Use coupon code ‘widescenes’ to receive a 15% discount on all URTH products.

 Anybody that visits Japan for any length of time usually visits Nara, especially for first-time visitors to the country.
 There is a lot to see here and as it will undoubtedly be very busy we suggest you get there on the first train out of Osaka or alternatively plan to stay in Nara overnight.
 It is easily accessible from both Osaka and Kyoto.
 The temples, shrines, and palaces of Tōdai-ji, Saidai-ji, Kōfuku-ji, Kasuga Shrine, Gangō-ji, Yakushi-ji, Tōshōdai-ji, and the Heijō Palace, together with Kasugayama Primeval Forest, collectively form “Historic Monuments of Ancient Nara“, a UNESCO World Heritage Site.
 During the Nara period, the city was the capital of Japan, and the Emperor lived there before moving the capital to nearby Kyoto.